prayerslayer/blog/_posts/2012-07-26-apple-gaming-console.md

 ---

 [MG Siegler](http://parislemon.com/post/27949484317):
->When — yes, when — Apple adds apps to this thing, wonder what will happen… If they added them tomorrow, the Apple TV would instantly be the number one gaming console.
+> Then — yes, when — Apple adds apps to this thing, wonder what will happen… If they added them tomorrow, the Apple TV would instantly be the number one gaming console.
 Think about that for a second.

 Ich sehe den Punkt, den er machen will - Apple hat schon einen relativ großen Fuß im amerikanischen Wohnzimmer (Apple TV), alles was fehlt, ist die passende Software.
 Trotzdem finde ich sein Statement zu stark übertrieben.